 - Family members or key employees are often interested in being the next boss in owner managed businesses.
 There are many advantages to this if the right person (or team) exists within the company.

-Selling only a part of your company and the rest later?
+Sell a portion of your business now and the rest later:

 A tried and true exit strategy is selling a portion of your company (usually a 70-80% share but sometimes less) to an investment group with deep pockets.
-The owner than can stay on as CEO and have two advantages.
-First, you secure your future with a substantial liquidity event when the first sale occurs.
-You then get to grow the business with a strong board of advisors and more capital.
-After a predetermined period (typically 5 years or so), the potentially much larger company can be resold and you cash in the ownership you had retained.
+The owner, you, can stay-on as CEO with two advantages; you secure your future with a substantial liquidity event when the first sale occurs; and you get to grow the business with a strong board of advisors and more capital.
+Then, after a predetermined period (typically 5 years or so), the potentially much larger company can be resold and you cash in the 20-30% ownership you retained.
 This second bite of the apple can sometimes be more than the first sale in proceeds for the former owner.
 We would be happy to discuss this and other options with you at a confidential meeting.